MartinTichovsky/object-middleware/README.md

 type ObjectMiddlewareParams<T, R = any> = {
   methodName: string; // name of the origin method
-  ref: T; // reference to the origin object result?: R; // result of the origin method; undefined in types AFTER and BEFORE }
+  ref: T; // reference to the origin object result?: R; // result of the origin method; undefined in types BEFORE and CONDITION_BEFORE }
 ```